Bader has been teaching line dancing for more than 30 years. He started

 Bill is the director and founder of the Professional Association of Linedancers.
 Designed at the request of the Singapore government, P.A.L. was founded to provide a program of accreditation and upgrading skills for instructors and those who wish to develop into professional instructors.

 Bill hosted the very successful "Jamboree BC" line dance event in Vancouver for eight years, attracting over 350 dancers annually.

 Bill received the prestigious "Humanitarian Award" at the huge Vegas Dance Explosion in November, 2005 with voting by dancers from 16 different countries and mail-in ballots from even more.
 The award honors "the instructor who has had the most impact on the dance community through their talents, patience and overall compassion for their students."

 Bill no longer accepts invitations from big line dance events, preferring private parties and conventions.
 It is always a pleasure to introduce new people to line dancing.

-A major hobby is his web site, billbader.com, which is one of the most popular linedance web sites with over 3,300,000 page hits.
+A major hobby is his web site, billbader.com, which is one of the most popular linedance web sites with over 3,600,000 page hits.
 The popular web page "Line-Links" is a major international resource for line dancing.
-This hobby led to part-time jobs designed and maintaining other web sites, Websites 2B.
-With line dancing no longer his main career, his main income comes from being the accounts manager for the stable of a prominent race horse owner.
+Another hobby is geneology now that he is, for the most part, retired (with an occasional exception).